-Version 13 of the Unicode Standard — the world’s leading standard for characters, symbols, and emoji — was announced in .
+Version 13 of the Unicode Standard — the World’s leading standard for digitalization of characters, symbols, and emoji — was announced in .
 The addition of the Creative Commons (CC) license symbols caught my interest among the 5390 new characters added in version 13.

 Creative Commons is a set of permissive free-culture licenses that are meant to encourage sharing.
 Think of it as the open-source code for creative works.
 Read the Creative Commons License Primer if you’re unfamiliar with their licenses.
 The different CC licenses are associated with symbols that represent what rights the license restricts.
 For example, the 🄏 non-commercial symbol is used to represent licenses that restrict commercial exploitation.

 The below table shows the new licensing symbols that were introduced in Unicode 13.
 The first one is technically the mathematical “circled equals” symbol that has been part of Unicode Standard for years.
 However, it was given a secondary meaning applicable for use with Creative Commons in Unicode 13.